 - There must be an alternative office venue, some sort of offsite location designated for meetings as well as an alternative means of communication particularly when phone services are not available.

 - Drills are very important.
 Conduct drills for workers at all levels in order to create consciousness, readiness, and mental alertness.
 This is necessary to avoid confusion and a lack of control when an emergency situation arises.

-- Exercises tailored towards business continuity should be as realistic as possible to engage the emotions of employees in order to evaluate their reaction in difficult situations.
+- Exercises tailored towards business continuity should be as realistic as possible to engage the emotions of employees in order to evaluate their reactions in difficult situations.
 Improvements should be made where such exercises expose some notable weaknesses.

 - Keep a good relationship and if possible, partner with emergency response groups, agencies, or organizations such as EMTs, firefighters, the police, etc. and attend public meetings whenever such is called.
 Creating a good working relationship with them is sure to create awareness about your presence and location.

-- Create a second-tier sub-zones/levels of command.disaster
+- Create second-tier sub-zones/levels of command. disaster

 When businesses expand into other cities across the country it is best practice to create a sub-zonal level of authority rather than concentrating everything at the center.
 While this makes for a good organizational structure, it will also serve to reestablish control from a zone that is unaffected by whatever disaster that may have occurred.

 Also, such a structure would serve for regional collection of data which is summarized and sent to the top; in the event of the head office having a serious challenge, all you will do is to pull back data from the sub-regional storages which should be totally dependent on different power and water sources from the headquarters.
 Such offices can also serve as data centers.
 This is highly recommended for large organizations.

 - Ensure that your recovery planning and testing efforts incorporate the business without which results won’t be effective.

 - Conduct business impact analysis and address every loophole discovered in your business recovery model.